 Consider each individual you’d like to take media of: Who are they?
 What do they do?
 What do they enjoy?
 What do you wish your audience or supporters could see?
 Having a relationship with a resident can make it easier to get amazing photographs and videos of them.
 Sometimes even the most photographically-inexperienced caregivers can get the most compelling photos and videos of residents who they work with each day, because they have a sense of when they’ll be the most photogenic.

 What’s In The Background?

 A big part of framing is taking a look at the rest of a photo, including the background of the subject you’re trying to capture.
 Is your resident surrounded by a jumble of equipment?
 A beautiful wheat field?
 A visitor who doesn’t want to be a part of the photo?
-The more you can frame in or out of a photo to get the best effect while taking the picture, the less of a headache you’ll have trying to crop or hide things you’d rather not showcase.
+The more you can frame in or out of a photo to get the best effect while taking the picture, the less of a headache you’ll have trying to A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration. or hide things you’d rather not showcase.

 If you want a resident to “stand out” in the footage and have the rest of the background fade away in a pleasing out of focus effect, you’ll need a lens that has a big enough aperture (and allow aperture control settings) to give a satisfyingly shallow depth of field (though as mentioned in focus, above, you will then have to be extra careful about getting the resident well-focused!).